redux-orm/redux-orm/README.md

   getFullName() {
     return `${this.first_name} ${this.last_name}`;
   },

-  friendLocations() {
-    return this.friends.map(friend => friend.location);
 }
-}

-// You may also declare the related fields in the class definition
+// You may also declare the related fields here.
-// with a static getter.
 Person.fields = {
   friends: many('this'),
   location: fk('Location'),